publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144/m__us_usc_t10_s2431.md

 >             “(B) an update on the progress of the Director in implementing subsections (b) and (c).”

- __Development of Requirements to Support Integrated air and Missile Defense Capabilities__
+ __Development of Requirements To Support Integrated Air and Missile Defense Capabilities__

 [Pub.
 L. 114–92, div.
 A, title XVI][/us/pl/114/92/dA/tXVI], § 1687, Nov.
 25, 2015, [129 Stat.
 1143][/us/stat/129/1143], provided that: